raul-izquierdo/english/sources/phrasal verbs/Phrasal Verbs.md

 averiguar/descubrir (con distintos medios, no sólo pensado) = find out `He found out the truth`

-moverse/desplazarse por <lugar> = get about <lugar> `He gets about on public transport` - `I use a bike to get about the city` llevarse bien (igual que get on) = get along `He gets along with his colleagues` - `I get along with my family` moverse con medio de transporte = get around `He gets around the city by bus` - `He finds it hard to get around without a car` escapar (real o figuradamente) = get away `He got away from the police` - `I need to get away from work for a few days`
+llevarse bien (igual que get on) = get along `He gets along with his colleagues` - `I get along with my family` moverse, desplazarse por = get around `He gets around the city by bus` - `He finds it hard to get around without a car` escapar (real o figuradamente) = get away `He got away from the police` - `I need to get away from work for a few days`
     - _run away_ es sólo la parte de escapar de un lugar (fugarse) `He ran away from the police` salir impune = get away with <ing> `He got away with cheating on the exam` - `They went away with a warning`